Spring is upon us, with no shortage in the rebirth of wonders:

 Art of Tragedy: The U.S. Education Director with brain melt during a national interview; the same fondu as throughout the confirmation hearings.

 Art of Absurdity: The Rassemblement of France’s National Front rebranding harks back to their true ancestry; trying to rise above the reproach of being ignorant of history.

 But spring is upon us.
-Here is the review of the week in the other arts.
+Welcome to the .036th edition of Prescriptions.
+Here is our review of the week in the arts.